• Skip to primary navigation

 • Topping: A blend of oil, lemon juice and chopped parsley give the salmon a flavorful finish and shine.
 Whatever fat (melted butter, avocado oil etc), you used to brush the salmon at the beginning will work for the topping.

-1. Pat the salmon dry and brush the tops with butter or oil.
+1. Pat the salmon dry with a paper towel and brush the tops with butter or oil.

-2. Mix the blackening seasonings together in a shallow bowl or dish.
-Place each salmon fillet flesh side down in the seasoning and push it firmly to evenly coat the salmon.
+2. Mix the blackening seasonings together in a small bowl or shallow dish.
+Place each fish fillets flesh-side down in the dry rub seasoning and push it firmly to evenly coat the salmon.

-1. Lightly brush a heavy bottomed skillet or cast-iron skillet with butter or oil and heat over high for 1-2 minutes.
-You'll know it's ready when a drop of water sizzles on the surface.
-Once it's hot, place the salmon flesh (seasoning) side down and cook on high for 2-3 minutes without moving them to blacken the surface.
+3. Lightly brush a heavy bottomed skillet or cast-iron skillet with butter or oil and heat over high for 1-2 minutes.
+You’ll know it’s ready when a drop of water sizzles on the surface.
+Place the salmon seasoning side down in the hot cast iron skillet and cook on high for 2-3 minutes without moving them to blacken the surface.

-2. Flip each fillet over, turn the heat down to medium and brush the tops with a mixture of oil, lemon juice and chopped parsley.
+4. Flip each fillet over with a fish spatula, turn it down to medium heat and brush the tops with a mixture of oil, lemon juice and chopped parsley.

 1. Use cold fish and a very hot pan for ultimate blackening.